 We’ll explore alternatives to the goal of perfection on stage, letting go of pressure and anxiety, and using the stage as an opportunity for a truly connective and nutritive experience — both for the performer and the audience.

 For churches, worship leaders, worship teams, church production teams, and church leadership:

 This is a 4-part workshop series for bringing the members of a worship ministry together under a unified purpose: to facilitate connection.

 For the entire worship ministry — musicians, production, and other spiritual leadership.
 We’ll explore our intent as worship leaders and spiritual leaders as well as the possibility of a deep, tangible, honest, human expression of worship.
-We’ll explore finding our voice and how the very act of finding our sharing our voice can be worship.
+We’ll explore finding our voice and how the very act of finding and sharing our voice can be worship.
 We’ll end our time with Q&A in order to have dialog about specific challenges.

 For the singers.
 We’ll explore finding our voice and how the voice relates to worship and spiritual leadership.
 We’ll discuss the way the human voice functions, practically and as a mechanism for spiritual connection.
 We’ll work on listening.
 We’ll practice sharing and enjoying our voice together.